Amogi-Endurance/ITA-coverage-application-testing/test-guide.md

 # OSHA ITA Reporting – Test Guide (Simple)

 ## Purpose
-This guide helps testers verify that a system correctly determines when an establishment must submit OSHA Injury Tracking Application (ITA) reports.
+This guide will help verify if the system correctly determines when an establishment must submit OSHA Injury Tracking Application (ITA) reports.

 The ITA system handles submission of:
 - OSHA Form 300